CRESCENTNINJA/AI_Blog_Generator/README.md

 #STEPS:

+** Important: you need to create another file called "apikey.py" and use: aistudio.google.com to generate your own API, and use with the code I provided.**

 1. download the files.
 2. open your command prompt and open the directory of the files that you downloaded in step 1
 3. type in "streamlit run app.py"